Apozzi/TuringCraft/README.md

 - Visual pixel display for tape segments.
 - Numeric display to represent binary numbers stored on the tape.
 - Generate code for other turing machine aplications like "https://turingmachinesimulator.com/".
+- Graph Layout Algorithms.

 # Execution

 To run locally, just install `npm run install` and then `npm run dev`.

 ## Author

 Anderson Pozzi (2024).

+This project is made using https://github.com/Apozzi/markov-builder-js as basis,